Assassinations of Iranian nuclear scientists

-Events
+Incidents

+Incidents are listed here, including one in which the victim survived, and one where assassination has not been confirmed.

-Ardeshir Hosseinpour (15 January 2007)
+Ardeshir Hosseinpour

-Ardeshir Hosseinpour was initially reported to have died of "gas poisoning from a faulty heater. " Later reports indicated foul play.
-American, private, intelligence company Stratfor released a report on 2 February 2007 in which the claim was made, based on "sources very close to Israeli intelligence," that the victim was "in fact a long-time Mossad target."
+On 15 January 2007, Ardeshir Hosseinpour, a professor at Shiraz University, was initially reported to have died of "suffocated by fumes from a faulty gas fire in sleep".
+Later reports indicated foul play.
+American private intelligence company Stratfor released a report on 2 February 2007 in which the claim was made, based on "sources very close to Israeli intelligence," that the victim was "in fact a long-time Mossad target."

 In 2014, Ardeshir's sister, Mahboobeh Hosseinpour, interviewed from Turkey in a conversation arranged by "The New Iran" opposition group, claimed that her brother was murdered by Iran's Revolutionary Guards rather than by Israel, for refusing to participate in "Iran's nuclear enrichment program whose use was for atomic [weapons] purposes."
 According to Stratfor, Hosseinpour died of radiation poisoning.

-Masoud Alimohammadi (12 January 2010)

-At 7:58 am "a remote-controlled bomb attached to a motorcycle", parked near the car of Masoud Alimohammadi, exploded as he left his home in the Gheytariyeh neighbourhood of northern Tehran to go to a university.
-Windows of houses around the scientist's home were shattered by the force of the blast, and two more people were reportedly injured.
-According to the BBC, the jolt made neighbors think that an earthquake had struck.
+Masoud Ali-Mohammadi

+On 12 January 2010, Masoud Ali-Mohammadi, a professor of physics at the University of Tehran, was killed by a remote-controlled bomb attached to a motorcycle parked near his car.
+The bomb exploded on the street outside his home in the Gheytariyeh neighbourhood of northern Tehran as he left for work.
+Two other people were wounded in the blast, which shattered windows in a nearby four-story building, damaged window frames and blew a garage door out of its frame.
+The BBC reported that neighbors assumed the jolt was caused by an earthquake.
+Iran blamed Israel and the U.S for the attack.

-The assassination was reportedly carried out by Majid Jamali Fashi, who stated in a televised confession, confirmed as genuine by Western intelligence officials, that he'd acted on the instructions of Mossad and had been trained in Tel Aviv.
-"I woke up at 4 and made a call, the plan had not changed.
+In January 2011, Iran announced that it had arrested 10 Iranian citizens who had worked with Mossad to carry out the assassination.
+State television broadcast a confession by Majid Jamali Fashi, who said he acted on the instructions of Mossad and had been trained in Tel Aviv: "I woke up at 4 and made a call, the plan had not changed.
 I parked the motorbike near the tree," Fashi said in his confession.
-Alimohammadi's wife said, "I heard the explosion just when I closed the door."
+Ali-Mohammadi's wife said, "I heard the explosion just when I closed the door."
+Later confirmed genuine by Western intelligence officials, Fashi was executed by Iran in May 2012.